Sensory

 Sensory integration therapy is a specific type of occupational therapy.
 It works on how the brain processes sensory information, with the goal of helping children whose sensory systems aren't well integrated to develop better regulation, coordination, and participation in everyday life.

-The key thing Jacqui said, and the thing I hadn't understood before our conversation, is this: "To really deliver sensory integration therapy, it's got to be in a clinic with sensory integration equipment, with somebody who knows what they're doing."
+The key thing Jacqui said: "To really deliver sensory integration therapy, it's got to be in a clinic with sensory integration equipment, with somebody who knows what they're doing."
+That's a higher bar than I'd expected.

 What happens in a sensory integration therapy session